Pouya-Hezaveh/Tree-Drawer/README.md

 Note: Do not forget to enter the desired number of branches in the console.
 (It is recommended that a number be greater than 1 and less than 10;
 for example, in the image above, the input is 6)
+While running the main function in the main.java, the canvas window will be displayed.

 Sources:
 1- StdDraw.java Library: https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java